DesleyAalderink/Boegle/README.md

 My job at the studio?
 Push Victor on a trolly so the camera will be smooth and the transisition will be more steady.

+## Did I achieve my learning curves?

+* I want to understand and implement ES6 into the project
+  - I did!
+    I didn't really did much JavaScript, but what I did, I did with ES6!
+I was tricky at the start, but the more I used it, the more natural it felt.
+The team was also very supportive!

+* I want to dive into build tools and implement this knowledge into the project.
+  - I did!
+    I did research to the building tools and even implemented the tools into our setup!
+I was scared at first, but in the end it all worked out.
+I will keep using building tools for personal projects.

+* I want to expand my JavaScript knowledge in the Front End and write more JavScript
+  - I kinda did?
+    I didn't really use a lot of JavaScript for the things I did.
+That can be seen a learning curve itself.
+The things I learned from       teammates is something I implemented into my code.

+* I want to learn how to use GitHub in a team structure
+   - I did!
+     Before I really didn't know how to use Git/GitHub, but thanks to Danny and the team I managed how to use it!
+I can now dream of all      the git commands.
+Github is a gift of god.

+## Conclusion
+It was a really fun and learnful ride.
+The team was amazing and I had a lot of fun.
+I learned some new tricks from the team as well as on my own.
+I'm really happy with the result we have produced in just a few weeks.

+## Special thanks
+To all the teachers who gave me feedback and good tips and tricks.
+I know I didn't go in full detail about it, but I appreciate it alot.

+Also special thanks to our mentor Danny.
+He gave us GREAT tips and helped us out whenever we needed to.
+We had a lot of fun with him.

+Mark Vos and OBA must not be forgotten, ofcourse.
+Its thanks to them that I'm even writing this readme.
+They were very friendly and really supportive to us.

+And last but not least: The whole team of Boogle.
+I had a great and fun time and I will miss them and the project.
+I will remember this project as my favourite school project.

 # Working in a team - Boegle
 Amsterdam OBA | To search a book
 ![A demo of the OBA searchbook](readme_assets/application-introduction-v1.gif)